dsmiles/habitat-energy-web-task/README.md

 In November/December 2022, I interviewed for the position of Software Engineer in Test at Habitat Energy in Oxford.

 As part of the interview process, I undertook a challenge to develop two automation frameworks — one for an API and one for a web UI.

 I successfully completed the challenge and the interview process, ultimately receiving an offer for the position in December 2022.
 However, I made the decision to decline the offer.
 In hindsight, I realize I probably should have accepted it, given the interesting nature of the role.
 Oh well, live and learn.

 The task description is [Here](TECHNICAL-TASK.md).

+## Framework

+I built a UI test framework that combined Behavior-Driven Development (BDD) with Cucumber and Selenium to develop tests based on acceptance criteria.
+The framework also utilises a number of other components for assertions, web driver management, etc., but Cucumber and Selenium are the main ones.

 ### BDD Automation with Cucumber

-I used Behavior-Driven Development (BDD) with Cucumber and Java to develop the automation scripts (feature files).
+Cucumber is a framework for writing automated tests in a BDD fashion.
+Its syntax (Gherkin language) allows for more readable and comprehensive tests which can be understood by any member of the team.
+Cucumber can be combined with many API or UI frameworks.

+### Selenium

+Selenium comes with an array of features, and it supports all major web browsers, including Chrome, Firefox, and Safari.
+It also supports all major programming languages, including Java, Python, C#, and JavaScript.

 ### Page Object Design Pattern

 I used the Page Object Design Pattern (POM).
 POM, is a design pattern that creates an object repository for storing all web elements.
 It helps reduce code duplication and improves test case maintenance.

-In Page Object Model, consider each web page of an application as a class file.
+In Page Object Model, you consider each web page of an application as a class file.
 Each class file will contain only corresponding web page elements.
 Using these elements, testers can perform operations on the website under test.

-Advantages of Page Object Model:

-- Easy Maintenance
-- Code Reusability
-- Readability and Reliability of scripts

-### Installation and Prerequisites
+## Installation and Prerequisites

 The following Java components were used in the test framework: